Colind8/LC-ShroomSounds/README.md

 - Lower Brinstar from Metroid Dread
 - Sanctuary from the Terraria Calamity mod

+- Eclipse Ambience is the Ice Caves from Scooby-Doo and the Spooky Swamp

 ### 🎧 Boombox Music
 All songs have been compressed heavily for the funny
 - Get it Together by The Go!
 Team (from Little Big Planet)